Care homes and sheltered housing

 - if you have to pay for your own care, we would strongly recommend that you seek financial advice from a Specialist Independent Financial Adviser (IFA) to discuss the care funding options available

 - we can also check to see if you qualify for Attendance Allowance or Personal Independence Payments (formerly Disability Living Allowance).
 These do not take your income or savings into account

 If you choose not to have a financial assessment, you will have to pay for your own care.
 Therefore, if you have savings below the threshold (£23,250) we encourage you to complete the financial form as you may be eligible for financial support.

-- please use "Where Is?" map to find the location of Southend-on-Sea Borough Council registered care homes with CQC
+- please use the CQC website to search for Southend-on-Sea City Council registered care homes

 - the Livewell website has further advice on care homes and how to find a Financial Advisor to give advice on funding your own care